 Keep your audience in mind.
 When editing your podcast, always think of your audience.
 Prioritize their listening experience and how they will understand the lessons you are trying to impart.
 Ensure that the chunks of information are easy to digest and comprehend.

 Your audience is also a priority when it comes to crafting the podcast interview.
 Look at what adds value.
 Aside from making sure that your guest is someone that your audience will enjoy listening to, think of the content as well.
-Are these the information that will help your listeners make their lives better?
-Will they learn something from this part?
+Will it make your listeners' lives better?
+Are you imparting something valuable?
 Always ask yourself these tough questions when you go through your recording.

 Focus on getting the message across.
 Get the core message of the interview delivered to the listeners.
 Your message should have a beginning, middle part, and an end.
-This should be something to keep on top of mind.
+This should be something you need to take into account.

 Get inspired.
 Listen and observe the best interviewers out there.
 Find people that you look up to and pay attention to how they ask questions.
 Listen to the top interviewers in the country or even in your industry and observe how they conduct their interviews.
 Learn from them.
 You can make this a weekly habit in order to improve your craft.